The Magical World of Queues: Understanding the Magic Kingdom through Queue Theory (in progress)

 Let’s for a moment take a look at the park map (we’ll focus on the main Disneyland campus for now).

 The park is organized in various zones that deal with a common theme.
 To traverse the park, you need to pass through different zones to get to different attractions (obviously again).
 Everyone must enter through Main Street and exit from there as well.
 When attempting to optimize guest experience from this perspective, we need to understand a few important things.
-To start, how to people usually traverse the park?
+To start, how do people usually traverse the park?
 By understanding “travel” patterns among guests, we can better prepare zones for guest arrivals or properly place entertainment throughout busy routes to “slow traffic”.
 In short, we want to understand these patterns to have better control on park outcomes.
 To model this mathematically, we can utilize a graph to visualize this flow.

 If you found this content helpful, consider supporting the journey!